AdvancedNetworkingSystems/dragometer/README.md

 dragometer join.py
 ```

-A SUMO simulation about two platooning vehicles will appear.
+A SUMO simulation about two platooning vehicles appears.
 The simulation is repeated twice.
-In the second, the succeeding vehicle uses the Slipstream device to update its drag coefficient.
+In the second one, the succeeding vehicle uses the Slipstream device to update its drag coefficient.

 At the end of the simulations, Drag-o-meter should look as follows: